ASRCsoft/wxprofilers/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Atmospheric Profiler Time Series in Python
+raspPy: Atmospheric Profile Time Series in Python
 ==========================================

 raspPy is a package that extends `xarray